 I hate comparing anything to Fight Club – especially a mountain bike trail.
-But I have no choice with the Fantasy Island North Singletrack, a great Arizona mountain bike trail.
+But I have no choice with the Fantasy Island North Singletrack, aka FINS, which is a great Arizona mountain bike trail.

 This past weekend, I checked out what’s happened since my last visit when it totaled about 12 miles.
 The answer?
 Plenty!
 Here are my takeaways for anyone who wonders about an overlooked mountain bike trail.